angeloashmore/gatsby-source-arcgis-feature-service/README.md

 Centroid data is provided on the `centroid` field for all features.

 `centroid` is the mean position of all the points in all of the coordinate directions.
-If `polylabel` is unavailable, `centroid` can be used instead.
+If `polylabel` is unavailable, `centroid` can be used instead to place a marker or label.

 ```graphql
 {